exact/elle/README.md

 ## 🧐 What is this?

-`elle` (Elegant Low-Level Elements) is a lightweight Go library designed to simplify coding.
+`elle` (Elegant Low-Level Elements) is a lightweight Go library designed to simplify coding for me.

-It provides a set of utilities and building blocks that make Go development faster and more efficient, especially for complex operations.
+It provides a set of utilities and methods that make Go development faster and more efficient, especially for complex operations.

 **Note: This project is intended for personal use cases, if anyone finds it useful I'm happy but this serves mostly for peer review and improvement.**

 ## ✨ Features

-- 🧼 **Simple** - Stupidly simple syntax that makes coding fun
+- 🧼 **Simple** - Very simple syntax that makes coding fun
-- 🚀 **Fast** - Zero-overhead model to abstractions & any syntax sugar
+- 🚀 **Fast**   - Zero-overhead model to abstractions & any sugar in syntax
 - 🛡️ **Secure** - Built from the ground up to be cryptographically secure
+- 🛡️ **Robust** - Variety of use-cases and methods for all types of projects

 ## 📝 Example